Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 Bicerin was created in Turin during the 18th century.
 The name bicerin comes from the Italian word for glass, bicchiere.

-Although Caffe Al Bicerin and Caffe Florio claim the origin of Bicerin, it is a classic drink in Turin and famous in the world today.
+Although Caffe Al Bicerin and Caffe Florio claim the origin of Bicerin, it is a classic drink in Turin and is famous in the world today.

 Furthermore, bicerin is not just a drink in Turin.
 It is more of a ritual; Alexandre Dumas and Umberto Eco celebrated this drink.